zyndagj/repliscan/README.md

 # Repliscan - Logfold Reptiming Pipeline
-Pipeline for calculating reptiming enrichment and classifying the time replication took place.
+Pipeline for calculating Repli-seq enrichment and classifying the time replication took place.

 ## Dependencies
 The following binaries need to exist on the user's PATH: